-This slight in design makes it inaccessible (or at least difficult to be used) by those who have conditions that keep them from carrying something around for long periods.
+This slight design makes it inaccessible (or at least difficult to use) by those who have conditions that keep them from carrying something around for long periods.

 But if you’re equipped with muscly arms that deadlift as a hobby, then you could probably use this easily as a test of balance to keep your wacking straight and clean!

 Although it’s not as accessible as a lawn mower, the weed wacker is much lighter than its counterpart.

 A weed wacker has a small, slim design that “enables” you to carry it around the lawn.
 Without any wheels, its slim design is a blessing for your limbs!

 Meanwhile, the lawn mower has every reason for it to be as big and bulky.